elexon-data/insights-docs/docs/iris_archive.md

 ## Azure Storage Explorer

-To easily browse the IRIS Archive with a graphical, Azure Storage Explorer can be used.
+To easily browse the IRIS Archive with a graphical interface, Azure Storage Explorer can be used.

 ### Setup